hudsontechnologysolutions/hudsontechnologysolutions/README.md

 My mission is simple: improve the lives of others.

 I'm a developer who creates software and websites that help non-profits & small businesses save time, scale their impact, & increase their online presence.
-Solving probl

 Currently:
 - Software Engineer Consultant at Hudson Technology Solutions (Founder)